seatable/seatable-admin-docs/docs/configuration/roles-and-permissions.md

 | scripts_running_limit          | 2.3              | Total number of _Python_ scripts run within a month: 100 means 100 script runs per month; -1 means unlimited script runs                                         | The script run counter is reset at the beginning of every month.  |
 | snapshot_days                  | 2.1              | Retention period for snapshots in days.
 180 means a storage period of 180 days; no value means an unlimited retention period                                     | Snapshots older than the retention period are automatically removed.   |
 | share_limit                    |                  | Max number of users a base can be shared with                                                                                                                     |    |
 The default value for all quotas is no value or empty string.
-This means, if a quota is not specifically set in a role, no quota is applied.
+This means that if a quota is not specifically set, no quota is applied.

 ## Standard Roles